natalie-ga/inner_mirror_agent/README.md

 - **Mood Analysis** – Understands your emotional tone using sentiment analysis.
 - **Reflection Engine** – Generates thoughtful responses based on your mood and journal entry.
+- **YouTube Tool Integration** – Offers multiple video-related tools:
-- **YouTube Integration** – Recommends relevant calming or motivational videos (only when requested).
+  - **Video Search** – Find videos on specific topics when requested
+  - **Trending Videos** – Discover popular videos in different categories
+  - **Mood-Based Recommendations** – Get video suggestions tailored to your current mood
 - **Journal Memory** – Saves emotional insights and responses to a local SQLite database (journal.db).
+- **Enhanced UI** – Beautiful, user-friendly interface with examples and journaling tips.
 - **Test Environment** – Includes a controlled testing setup for development and debugging.

 ---